AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ![filter_box](https://raw.githubusercontent.com/AguaClara/horizontal_filtration/master/images/filter_box.JPG)

 Notice the blue line on the filter box floor.
-Depending on the sand filter length determined and length needed for the filter shelves, this will be the location for the entrance and exit plates with the filter shelf insert the appropriate width to ensure a snug fit.
+Depending on the sand filter length determined and length needed between filter shelves, this will be the location for the entrance and exit plates with the filter shelf insert the appropriate width to ensure a snug fit.

 <div class="alert alert-block alert-danger">
 Unclear what the entrance and exit plates are and how they will insert.
 It is all the way around like stacked dolls?